Status and Distribution

 Latest: 16th July 1983 (VC15).

-An apparently verified specimen from Yorkshire dated 11th August 1978 has, on examonation of the genitalia slide, proved to be a different species.
+What was originally considered to be a verified specimen from Yorkshire dated 11th August 1978 (MBGBI Vol 4 (2)) has, on re-examination of the genitalia slide (held at BENHS, Dinton Pastures) in 2016, proved to be a different species.